 Mobile devices and computers are important tools for communication, education, recreation and socialising.
 However, the use of technology has become a significant component of many safeguarding issues including CSE, radicalisation and sexual predation.
+Technology often provides the platform that facilitates harm.

-There are three broad areas of risk, (i) online content (being exposed to illegal, inappropriate or harmful material); (ii) contact (being subjected to harmful interaction with others online); and (iii) conduct (personal online behaviour that increase the likelihood of, or causes, harm).
+There are three broad areas of risk, (i) online content (being exposed to illegal, inappropriate or harmful material such as pornography, fake news, racist or radical and extremist views); (ii) contact (being subjected to harmful interaction with others online including commercial advertising and adults posing as children or young people); and (iii) conduct (personal online behaviour that increase the likelihood of, or causes, harm such as making, sending and receiving explicit images or online bullying).